Archive for the 'Music' Category

 Surreal Video of the Day

-Feist, the glorious female vocalist from Broken Social Scene who went solo and got her song in an iPod commercial, recently made an appearance on Sesame Street:
+Feist, the glorious female vocalist from Broken Social Scene who went solo and got in an iPod commercial, recently made an appearance on Sesame Street:

 I don’t know if it’s creepy or not, but it is most definitely surreal.
 And awesome.
 I wish I had learned to count like this.